-Bath bench leg extensions (aka tub bench leg extenders) are a part that gets attached to the bottom of a bath seat’s legs to further increase the bench’s seat height.
+Bath bench leg extensions (aka tub bench leg extenders) are designed to be attached to the bottom of each of the bath seat’s legs to further increase the bench’s seat height.
 The addition of leg extensions to a bath bench is typically easy and tool-free.
 The existing bottom segments of the bath bench’s legs are removed and replaced by new ones, which are typically exactly the same in appearance as the original ones, just longer.

-They are available in different lengths and can add an additional 4-8 inches to the bath seat height, depending on the length of the extensions that are selected.
+Bath bench leg extenders are available in different lengths.
+They can add an additional 3-8 inches to the bath seat’s height, depending on the length of the extensions that are selected.

 Who Would Benefit?